Abhishekmishra-17/eb3_Mind-benders_queue-using-array/experiment/postest.md

 c. we check the state of queue<br>
 d.
 None of the options<br>

 Q 2.
-Name of pointer that is used for the end side <br>
+Name of variable that is used for the end side <br>
 a.
 FRONT<br>
 b.
 END<br>
 <b>c.
 REAR<br></b>